Korean Language Qualified Flight Attendant

 Minimum Requirements

-Prospective Korean Language Qualified Flight Attendants must meet the following criteria:
+Candidates for the Korean Language Qualified Flight Attendant position must meet the following minimum requirements:

-- Must be 21 years old at the time of application.
+- Be at least 21 years old at the time of application.

 - Possess a high school diploma or GED equivalent.

-- Present a professional image; visible body art (including tattoos), facial, multiple or upper ear piercing, gauge piercings, or extreme hair color or style are not permitted while in the Flight Attendant Uniform or in public areas.
+- Present a consistently professional image; visible body art (including tattoos), facial piercings, multiple or upper ear piercings, gauge piercings, or extreme hair color or style are not permitted while in the Flight Attendant Uniform or in any public-facing position.

-- Demonstrate strong customer service skills and the proven ability to effectively diffuse and resolve difficult customer situations.
+- Demonstrate robust customer service skills and the proven ability to effectively diffuse and resolve challenging customer situations.

-- Proficiently speak advanced/business level Korean and read Korean characters (Hangul).
+- Proficiently speak advanced/business level Korean and competently read Korean characters (Hangul).

 - Successfully complete an FAA-approved, unpaid eight-week intensive training program provided by Hawaiian Airlines.

-- Be able to relocate within the state of Hawaii or the continental U.S.
+- Be willing and able to relocate within the state of Hawaii or the continental U.S.

 - Be available to work alternative schedules, including evenings, weekends, and holidays.

-- Possess the ability to reach 82 inches vertically.
+- Possess the ability to reach vertically 82 inches.

-- Be able to work in an environment subject to varying climatic conditions, variable positive and negative gravitational loads induced by turbulence, and varying levels of cabin pressurization.
+- Be capable of working in an environment subject to varying climatic conditions, variable positive and negative gravitational loads induced by turbulence, and varying levels of cabin pressurization.

-- Be able to stand for up to four to seventeen hours, during which stooping, twisting, and pulling and pushing cabin equipment may be necessary.
+- Be capable of standing for durations of four to seventeen hours, during which stooping, twisting, and pushing/pulling cabin equipment may be necessary.

 - Current Hawaiian Airlines employees must be in good standing with the company.